jasonbayton/11ty/_src/projects/merch/index.md

 🙃.

-Available with extra Z's for those who need it.
+Available with extra Z's for those who spell it wrong.

 </div>
 <div class="product-image">